 - Telling jokes based on a stereotype

-- Offensive graffiti or images/drawing
+- Racist or derogatory graffiti or images/drawings

-- Calling a person or a behavior ‘gay’ as an insult
+- Calling a person or a behavior “gay” as an insult

 - Using a racial, ethnic, or other slur to identify someone

-- Making a joke about someone being deaf or hard of hearing, or blind, etc.
+- Making a joke about someone being deaf, hard of hearing, blind, etc.

 - Imitating someone with any kind of disability, or imitating someone’s cultural norm or practice

 - Making comments on social media about someone’s disability, ethnicity, race, national origin, gender, gender identity or expression, sexual orientation, religion, or political affiliations/beliefs